 Therefore, it’s important to chat with your super fund or financial advisor.

 How spouse contributions and superannuation splitting works

-If your spouse receives $10,800 or less in assessable income, then you can access the maximum tax offset of $540, provided an after-tax contribution of at least $3,000 is made.
-The tax offset is then progressively reduced until the tax offset reaches zero for spouses who earn $13,800 or more in assessable income in a year.
+If your spouse receives $37,000 or less in the total of assessable income, fringe benefits and employer super contributions, then you can access the maximum tax offset of $540, provided an after-tax contribution of at least $3,000 is made.
+The tax offset is then progressively reduced until the tax offset reaches zero for spouses who earn $40,000 or more in the total of assessable income, fringe benefits and employer super contributions in a year.

-In addition to contributing to your spouse’s super, you can also choose to have some of your own super contributions put into their super account, as long as they’re under 65 years of age and not retired.
+In addition to contributing to your spouse’s super, you can also choose to have some of your own super contributions put into their super account, as long as they’re under their preservation age or between their preservation age and 65 years and not retired.

-There are two types of contribution that can be split:
+There are two types of contributions that can be split:

 - Employer contributions, which is the most common type to split and

 - After tax contributions, which is money you voluntarily deposit into your super after tax.

 For more details about contributing to your partner’s super, have a chat with your super fund or financial advisor, as they’ll be able to guide you through the process.